n1ru4l/envelop/website/docs/guides/securing-your-graphql-api.md

 ### Schema based on context

-With the `useSchema` plugin it is possible to dynamically select a schema for execution based on the context object.
+With the `useLazyLoadedSchema` plugin it is possible to dynamically select a schema for execution based on the context object.
 This is handy if you have a public schema (e.g. for third-party API consumers) and a private schema (for in-house API consumers).

 Libraries such as [`graphql-public-schema-filter`](https://github.com/n1ru4l/graphql-public-schema-filter) can be used for generating a schema with only access to a sub part of the original schema using either SDL directives or schema field extensions.